CynicDog/TheJavaBook/README.md

 # TheJavaBook

- Journey to Java competency .. 👨🏻‍💻
+ Journey to my Java competency .. 👨🏻‍💻

  Basics of Java concepts run on Google Colaboratory.